Plishka/A-B_test/README.md

 - **Alternative Design (Experimental Group B):**
   Users were presented with the same $4.99 weekly subscription offer but with a 50% discount.

+### Hypothesis

+- **Null Hypothesis (H0):**
+  There is no significant difference in the conversion rate between the original onboarding screen offering a weekly subscription at $4.99 and the alternative design offering the same subscription at a 50% discount.
+The percentage of users purchasing the subscription remains the same for both designs.

+- **Alternative Hypothesis (H1):**
+  The alternative design with a 50% discount on the weekly subscription at $4.99 will result in a higher conversion rate compared to the original onboarding screen.
+Users presented with the discounted offer will be more likely to purchase the subscription than those presented with the original offer, indicating that the discount has a positive impact on user engagement and conversion.

 ### Key Metrics